exaltedmt/PA2/README.md

-Docker Curriculum
+Programming Assignment #2 - Docker/Beanstalk Tutorial
 ===

-> Learn to build and deploy your distributed applications easily to the cloud with Docker
+> Learn to build and deploy distributed applications easily to the cloud with Docker using prakhar1989's docker curriculum.

-Follow the curriculum on [docker-curriculum.com](https://docker-curriculum.com/)
+Follow his curriculum on [docker-curriculum.com](https://docker-curriculum.com/)